 Securing the Internet presents great challenges and research opportunities.
 Potential applications such as Internet voting, universally available medical records, and ubiquitous e-commerce are all being hindered because of serious security and privacy concerns.
 The epidemic of hacker attacks on personal computers and web sites only highlights the inherent vulnerability of the current computer and network infrastructure.

 Adequately addressing security and privacy concerns requires a combination of technical, social, and legal approaches.
 Topics currently under active investigation in the department include mathematical modeling of security properties, implementation and application of cryptographic protocols, secure and privacy-preserving distributed algorithms, trust management, verification of security properties, and proof-carrying code.
 There is also interest in the legal aspects of security, privacy, and intellectual property, both within the department and in the world-famous Yale Law school, with which we cooperate.
-Some of these topics are described in greater detail below.

 Michael Fischer is interested in security problems connected with Internet voting, and more generally in trust and security in multiparty computations.
 He has been developing an artificial society in which trust has a precise algorithmic meaning.
 In this setting, trust can be learned and used for decision making.
 Better decisions lead to greater social success.
 This framework allows for the development and analysis of some very simple algorithms for learning and utilizing trust that are easily implementable in a variety of settings and are arguably similar to what people commonly use in everyday life.